zethon/ttvg/docs/scenes-dev.md

 * `scale` (optional) - Defines the scaling for the background image.
 Default is `(1,1)`.
 * `tiles` - The tilesize for the map.
 For compatibility purposes, this should match up with the tilesize defined by in the PNG's corresponding TMX file.
 * `camera` (optional) - Defines the behavior of the viewport.
 Default is `fixed`.
     * `fixed` - The viewport will never move.
 This means that if the image is bigger than the screen then the player can walk off the edge of the screen.
-Usually "fixed" should be used with a `scale` of "auto".
+Usually "fixed" should be used with a `scale` or `auto`.
     * `follow` - The viewport will follow the player as the avatar moves about the screen if the background is bigger than the window.

 ### Player Information

-The player object is shared among all scenes, however each scene can customize how the player is drawn.
+The same player object is shared among all scenes, however each scene can customize how the player is drawn.
 When a scene is entered (not loaded), the scene's `Scene::enter()` method is called (likewise there is a corresponding `Scene::exit()` method).
 This allows the scene to change any attributes about the player object.

 A consequence of each scene having its own settings for the player means that **every scene must define these settings**, else settings might propagate across scenes which might result in things looking weird.